EtherHelm/ehWave/docs/README.md

 ## 🌊 Introduction

-**ehWave** is a non-intrusive wave simulation toolkit for **OpenFOAM v2512**, providing wave generation, wave absorption, and viscous–potential flow coupling.
+**ehWave** is a non-intrusive wave simulation toolkit for **OpenFOAM v2206 and later**, providing wave generation, wave absorption, and viscous–potential flow coupling.
 It is designed around three core principles:

 - **Non-intrusive** — Works with existing solvers out of the box via `fvOptions` and boundary conditions — no solver source modification required.
 - **Modular** — Built on a runtime selection table (RTS) architecture centered around the `waveModel` base class, making it straightforward to add new wave theories.